 The second icon along enables you to quote the selected post, or part of it, in your response.
 This can be useful if you want to directly address a point that another user has made in the discussion.

-The next two icons – ‘Like’ and ‘Awesome’ – are a quick and simple way of expressing your agreement or appreciation for another user’s post.
+The next 2 icons – ‘Like’ and ‘Awesome’ – are a quick and simple way of expressing your agreement or appreciation for another user’s post.
 The user in question will receive one community point for each reaction.

 You can also share discussions via Facebook and Twitter by clicking on their icons further along the row.